RESIDENTIAL CONVEYANCING

 When selling a property you will ordinarily need to pay the following disbursements:

-If the property is a ‘leasehold’ property then the disbursements will be different and normally consist of:
+If the property being purchased is a ‘leasehold’ property then in addition to the disbursements outlined above for buying a freehold property, there will be the following disbursements::

-If you are simply re-mortgaging then we do not anticipate you incurring any disbursements except for Notice of Charge and Certificate of Compliance fees in line with the above for leasehold properties only.
+If you are re-mortgaging, then the disbursements will be similar to those set out above for buying a freehold property and there will also likely be Notice of Charge and Certificate of Compliance fees in line with the above for leasehold properties.

 Stamp Duty Land Tax

-If you are buying a property you will also need to pay stamp duty land tax.
-The amount which you need to pay to the government depends on the price of the property.
+If you are buying a property, you will also need to pay stamp duty land tax.
+The amount which you need to pay to the government depends on your circumstances and the price of the property.
 You can calculate the amount you will need to pay by using HMRC’s website (or if the property is located in Wales by using the Welsh Revenue Authority’s website here.).

 If you have a mortgage on the property or have incurred an estate agent’s fee, we would also typically need to pay the money owed directly to your lender and agent as needed from the sale money we receive for you.